Edgar-Donk/tkinter.ttk.style/README.md

 It will be shown that the corners can be antialiased by drawing the image at a larger size, say nine times as large, then reduce the image size while applying a resampling filter.
 The antalias pixel colour has been created by leaching some colour from the diagonals but we are also compressing arcs into a pixel or two.
 Unfortunately the arrow has no such aid.
-If you look at the lines image above, notice the two right hand lines both are parallel, the green one was drawn ascending the red one descending - see how the line follows a slightly different path.
-We can use a bresenham algorithm to predict the correct path, most bresenham scripts strictly follow only one path whichever way they are drawn, the script I managed to find does change with direction but in the opposite manner to PIL.
+If you look at the lines image above, notice the two parallel lines on the right handside, the green one was drawn ascending the red one descending - see how the lines follow slightly different paths.
+We can use a bresenham algorithm to predict the correct path, but most bresenham scripts strictly follow only one path whichever way they are drawn, the script I managed to find does change with direction but in the opposite manner to PIL.

   ### 08.2 Drawing with PIL(Pillow)
-We could used tkinter canvas, but we would still have had to use PIL at some stage, so let's only try using PIL since the drawing is not too complicated requiring some of the more sophisticated methods from canvas.
+We could used tkinter canvas, but we would still have had to use PIL at some stage, so let's only try using PIL since the drawing is not too complicated requiring some of the more sophisticated methods available in canvas.

-If you have never drawn with PIL or require a refresher the following few paragraph should help.
+If you have never drawn with PIL or require a refresher the following paragraphs should help.
 PIL has several modules, the two we will require are Image and ImageDraw.
 Image deals with the file whereas ImageDraw gives us the ability to create lines, arcs and polygons - a bit like tkinter canvas.
 We draw directly on the image without needing a canvas.
 After importing the necessary modules, create a new file, then create a function for drawing.
 The coordinate system is the normal computer one with the upper left hand